Altaks/Altaks/README.md

 I developed and managed this entire infrastructure of Arqion, based on BungeeCord and a bunch of Spigot servers.
 It needed the development of home-made plugins such as economy plugins, player island plugins (it was a SkyBlock), moderation plugins, pets plugins and much more.
 Feel free to check these : [Plugins from Arqion](https://github.com/Altaks/ArqionPlugins)

-When i was coding for ElementaryNetwork I was on a different project named ElementaryOdyssey.
+When I was coding for ElementaryNetwork I was on a different project named ElementaryOdyssey.
 I was working alone and developed a full system of dungeons based on the Hack'N'Slash combat system.
 All the instructions to use the plugin are into the files of the plugin, but in french.

 🎓 I got to partipate to the CGL (a national programming contest) of april 2022.